Go home

 Problems with the electrolytic capacitors on the carrier oscillator board on older TS850s (see above) have been surfacing for a few years.
 During CQ WW CW 2007, it was my turn - or rather Phil’s.
 The main station TS850 was working fine for me on 80m but the other one failed when Phil set up the second operating position for him to continue working 15m.

-The electrolytics leak electrolyte, corroding the PCB and losing capacitance until the board stops working.
-The dark stains below show the corrosion close-up.
+The electrolytics leak their electrolyte, corroding the PCB and losing capacitance until the board eventually packs up for good.
+The dark stains below show the creeping corrosion close-up.
 Nasty.

 TS850 car board corrosion close-up